acuminous/yadda/README.md

     });
 });
 ```
-Part of the reason for the rewrite was to pave the way for karma integration as requested by [](http://github.com/).
+Part of the reason for the rewrite was to pave the way for karma integration as requested by [zpratt](https://github.com/zpratt).
+This feature is next on the list.